75lb/command-line-args/README.md

   { name: 'timeout', alias: 't', type: Number }
 ]
 ```
-The [`type`](#optiontype--function) property is a setter function (the value you receive is the output of this), giving you full control over the value received.
+The [`type`](#optiontype--function) property is a setter function (the value supplied is passed through this), giving you full control over the value received.

 Next, parse the options using [commandLineArgs()](#commandlineargsdefinitions-argv--object-):
 ```js